Klosmi/html-basics/CSS-BoxModel.md

 CSS determines the size, position, and properties (color, background, border size, etc.) of these boxes.

-Everything in the browser treated as a box, and each box has differnet properties: differnet pieces:
+Everything in the browser treated as a box, and each box has different properties: different pieces:
   - inner __contet box__ : the actual content in an element is.
 Eg.: the text in a paragraph.
 (In Devtool is the *🔵blue area*)
   - __padding__
   - __border__